SUN-DRENCHED TOWNS AND CITIES RICH WITH HISTORY

 Early this morning we meet at our dedicated Departure Office at St Pancras International and depart on the Eurostar direct to Avignon.
 On arrival we transfer to Sete, in the afternoon we board our home for the next seven days, the delightful Anne-Marie, a stylish hotel barge.
 We are presented to the crew and enjoy a welcome drink on board before we enjoy dinner together this evening.

 This morning takes us to Étang De Thau, world-famous for its shellfish.
 We visit the Étang De Thau Museum, where we learn about the history of the shell-fishing trade and discover how the farmers and fishermen made their living.
 We sample some of the freshly caught shellfish while savouring the beautiful scenery from a terrace along this unique seascape.
 This afternoon we enjoy an excursion by coach to Saint-Guilhem-le-Désert, a beautiful French village tucked away in the folds of a verdant valley and boasting a wealth of medieval treasures.
 Here we embark on an informative guided tour that helps soak up the atmosphere of this destination that feels frozen in time.
-Some of the town's most impressive sights include its Romanesque abbey and the Devil's Bridge which spans a turquoise stretch of the Hérault River, and dates back to the 11th century when Saint-Guilhem-le-Désert was frequently visited by pilgrims following the St James' Way
+Some of the town's most impressive sights include its Romanesque abbey and the Devil's Bride which spans a turquoise stretch of the Hérault River, and dates back to the 11th century when Saint-Guilhem-le-Désert was frequently visited by pilgrims following the St James' Way